 The Tradeoff: Get the house you want, and send the kids to schools that are good enough.

 The Justification: Kids learn most of their values at home, and a household with supportive parents that value education and family can help the kids succeed in life even if they didn’t go to the very best schools.
-Tutors at takelessons.com can help make up for anything that your child is missing out on by not going to the school with the highest test scores.
+Tutors could possibly help make up for anything that your child is missing out on by not going to the school with the highest test scores.

 2. Ordinary, Older Home in an Very Good School District

 This point of view, which happened to be mine, was that a very good school district, with a great reputation and high test scores, can be a help to a kid as he or she progresses through the grades and ultimately goes on to college.
 My view is that the scores are high for a reason, and the kids will ultimately have stronger fundamentals, be better prepared, and have higher peer group expectations as they complete school.
 This will help them compete as they establish themselves as young adults and beyond.

 The thought process here is that I would rather have this for my kid, and not have an ideal home.
 Maybe it would be much older, have less updated features, smaller rooms, smaller lot, etc.